wkusnierczyk/playlists/playlists/the-rainbow.md

 From Radiohead's eighth studio album, self-released in February 2011.
 Thom Yorke described The King of Limbs as "an expression of wildness and mutation."
 At eight tracks and 37 minutes, it's their shortest album, developed by sampling and looping their own playing with producer Nigel Godrich — the same Godrich who produced Beck's Sea Change tracks in this playlist.
 The Quietus placed the album alongside Alice Coltrane and John Martyn as music that "had the vision to step outside of genre and commercial considerations, swimming out into the ocean of all music."
 Yorke is also the voice on PJ Harvey's "This Mess We're In" from this collection.

 ### Desert Raven
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Codex](#codex) · [Don't Want To Know →](#dont-want-to-know)</sub>

 **Artist:** [Jonathan Wilson](#jonathan-wilson) · **Album:** [Gentle Spirit](#gentle-spirit)

 A swirling dream that smoulders with gentle escapism, offering soul retreat into lush wilderness realms.
 The raven soars through desert skies — a creature that represents endurance, wisdom, and the freedom of solitary flight.
 Wilson has said the song emerged from his own reflections during a road trip through the desert.
 Apple Music described it as braiding "cosmic American twang into wistful dream pop, creating a beautifully organic psychedelia."
 The Line of Best Fit heard "the rippling duelling guitars of Grateful Dead" powering its "gently galloping" rhythm — it has the feeling of a long ride with no destination, the kind of driving song where you realise the journey was the point.

-Gentle Spirit was recorded at Wilson's former studio, Canyonstereo, in Laurel Canyon and released on Bella Union in 2011.
-It received Mojo's number 4 spot in their Albums of the Year.
-The album's underlying theme concerns "the desensitization caused by daily exposure to mankind's despair" — how to reconcile desire for inner peace with rage at worldly events.
-At 78 minutes, it traded among Wilson's friends on sharpie-labelled CDRs for years before release, building a following that included Jackson Browne, Robbie Robertson, and Elvis Costello.
-Wilson, born in North Carolina in 1974, is also a noted producer — he produced Roy Harper's Man & Myth and Father John Misty's Pure Comedy.
-In interviews, he cited Talk Talk among his influences, an unexpected connection to this playlist.

 ### Don't Want To Know
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Desert Raven](#desert-raven) · [Earthquake →](#earthquake)</sub>